A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance: Asymptotic normality and robustness

 \subsection{Robustness to model mis-specification}

-In practice, the working models are specified by the researchers, and estimates may be biased if the assumed working models are poor approximations of $f^*(x)$ and $g^*(x)$.
-In this subsection, we prove the robustness of the proposed method when the working models are possibly mis-specified.
+In practice, the estimates may be biased if the assumed working models are poor approximations of $f^*(x)$ and $g^*(x)$.
+This subsection shows the robustness of the proposed method when the working models are possibly mis-specified.
+Recall that $I_n$ in (\ref{I-tilde}) is the counterpart of $\Iss$ based on the population parameters $\beta$ and $\gam$, and the expectation of $I_n$ is